 Nevada Power Purchase Agreements (PPAs)

-A Power Purchase Agreement, also known as a PPA, may sound good at first, but it actually costs you more.
+A Power Purchase Agreement, also known as a PPA, may sound good at first, but it actually costs more.
 A PPA is a solar panels lease.
-Instead of owning the panels, you are paying to use the solar company’s panels.
+Instead of owning the panels, solar customers pay to use the solar company’s panels.

-You lower your monthly bill by paying less per watt for your power.
-If you only want to decrease your monthly bill, this may be a good option for you.
-However, if you want long-term savings, a PPA won’t be as viable of an option.
+Leasing solar lower customer’s monthly bills by paying less per watt of power.
+If the goal is only to decrease the monthly bill, this may be a good option.
+However, if long-term savings is the goal, a PPA won’t be as viable of an option.

-You actually end up paying more for your energy over 25 years on a PPA than you would with a 15-year loan.
-You will also not receive any of the state or federal incentives that come with owning a home solar array.
+Those that get solar leases actually end up paying more for their energy over 25 years on a PPA than they would with a 15-year loan.
+Individuals also don’t receive any of the state or federal incentives that come with owning a home solar array.
 Instead, all of these incentives go to the solar company that owns the solar panels, and the utility pays the solar company for excess solar generation put on the grid.
 While these are not comprehensive details for owning vs. leasing panels, they’re a good starting point for homeowners weighing the pros and cons of each.